0install/docs/docs/tools/0test.md

 ## Specifying a test command

 The `--test-command` (or `-t`) option can be used to run the shell command of your choice, rather than the "test" `<command>` given in the feed.
-The command that would be executed if the implemention were run normally is available as `$*`.
+The command that would be executed if the implementation were run normally is available as `$*`.

 For example, to check that `rox --version` worked in versions 2.8 and 2.9 of ROX-Filer: